squeaktoy/hearth/README.md

 1. IPC, TUI, and CLI interfaces.
 2. Client-server networking.
 3. Process management.
-4. ECS integration.
-5. Virtual terminal emulator development.
+4. Virtual terminal emulator development.

 Because these different areas are independent, the goal is to work on each of these areas in parallel.
 During this point of development, it's important that